 Adaptive Rounding (AdaRound)

-This notebook shows a working code example of how to use AIMET to perform Adaptive Rounding (AdaRound).
+This notebook contains a working example of AIMET adaptive rounding (AdaRound).

 AdaRound optimizes a loss function using unlabeled training data to decide whether to quantize a specific weight to the closer integer value or the farther one.
-Using AdaRound quantization, a model is able to achieve an accuracy closer to the FP32 model, while using low bit-width integer quantization.
+Using AdaRound, quantized accuracy is closer to the FP32 model than with nearest rounding.

 Overall flow